Memo for Ciona inland culture (ver. 2003/Nov.)

 15cm in diameter is possible to use, if you have larger aquarium.

-You may think that 1.5cm in height is higher than normal size petri dishes,
+You may think that 1.5cm in height is higher than normal size

 however, higher height makes floating time of the food longer.